palantir/atlasdb/docs/contributing.md

 1. Clone the git repository: `git clone git@github.com:palantir/atlasdb.git; cd atlasdb`.
 2. Checkout the github-pages branch: `git checkout gh-pages`.
+3. Use gem to install bundler (if you don't have it): `sudo gem install bundler`
+4. Install the dependencies in Gemfile with bundler: `bundler install`
-3. Edit existing pages (found in `docs/`) using markdown.
+5. Edit existing pages (found in `docs/`) using markdown.
 Create new pages by adding a markdown file to `docs/` and then adding the appropriate navigation configuration in `_data/atlasdb/sidebar.yml`.